VasilisGks/getPointCloud/README.md

 # getPointCloud
 A program written in C++11 in order to save captured point cloud in .pcl and .pcd formats, respectively.
-Code can be adapted in librealsense's : "./examples/capture"
+Can be adapted in librealsense's : "./examples/capture"